 The Office of Undergraduate Research offers a Semester Research Assistants Program to support faculty members interested in directing undergraduate students conducting research.
 This program is designed to support both faculty and student engagement and collaboration while pursuing original research and exposing the student to the research process.
 Faculty will receive $2,000 to pay the student researcher and a $250 stipend for materials.
-Applications for Spring 2018 funding will open November 1,2017 and must be submitted by November 22, 2017.
+Applications for Fall 2018 funding opens April 2.
+Applications must be submitted by April 20, 2018.

 - Funding is for one semester only

 - Only one project abstract per faculty member will be considered

 - Priority will be given to new proposals during each submission period, though previously awarded proposals will still be considered, especially when new students are selected